Academy at Swift River

 The Academy at Swift River, also known as ASR, was a coeducational therapeutic boarding school for teenagers, located in Plainfield and Cummington, Massachusetts.
 Established in 1997 and closed in 2013, it was a part of the Aspen Education Group, which in turn is owned by Bain Capital's CRC health group.

 The school's student population was described as "bright but underachieving kids" with a variety of behavioral problems.
-The majority of students use prescribed psychiatric medications.
+The majority of students used prescribed psychiatric medications.
 ASR was in session year-round and offered a college preparatory curriculum for high school grades 9 to 12.
 Total enrollment was about 55 students.

 The school was the focus of the 2005 book What It Takes To Pull Me Through: Why Teenagers Get in Trouble and How Four of Them Got Out by journalist David Marcus.

-Shane Reardon, son of major league baseball pitcher Jeff Reardon, graduated from ASR with honors, but later died from a drug overdose at age 20 in the year of 2004.
+History

 In July 2013, Aspen Education Group announced that it would close the school later that summer.

+Staff

+Rudy Bentz was headmaster of Academy at Swift River from 1998 to 2003.
+He had formerly worked at CEDU high school in running springs for 13 years and had been headmaster of Hidden Lake Academy for four years.

+In 2000, the headmaster was John T. Powers.